Annie's Incredible Story of Survival

 After the interview, and giving loves and kisses to everyone, Annie was exhausted.
 She came home at about 5:30pm, didn’t eat, got her meds and slept until about 9:30 the next morning.
 Her body is tired.
 Her body needs rest.
 Doctors are still diligently trying to find an answer to her vaginal varicocele… It’s nerve wracking knowing that she could start to bleed out again at any moment.

-5/19/20 – Maranda Dawne Weber was arrested on FELONY Cruelty to Animals Charges!
+On 5/19/20 – Maranda Dawne Weber, (Bohn) was arrested on FELONY Cruelty to Animals Charges!

 5/22/20 Culture results from a swollen/painful left rear hock that Annie has been battling for weeks show that she has a rare and emerging antibiotic resistant E-Coli bacterial infection.
 This likely came from the bacteria either in the mouth of the dog that bit her, or her own skin bacteria that has become resistant.
 Annie has been put on special medication, and will undergo surgery early in the morning on 5/23/20 to flush the wound and the joint.
 This poor baby can’t seem to catch a break!

 9/14/20 UPDATE – It’s been a while since we updated Annie’s story.
 Long story short – there was a lot more going on with Annie’s left rear hock than we originally knew.
 Not only did she have a rare E-coli infection, she also had injuries and damage to the ligaments from the dog attack.
 After months of trying to save the leg, it was decided that it would be in Annie’s best interest to remove the leg altogether.
 On July 28th we drove Annie back to where her horrific story began.
 We went to Woodward, OK for the defendant’s court hearing, and then took Annie to Woodward Animal hospital – back to Dr. Didier who originally saved her life that fateful day she was found on the driveway.
-Dr. Didier performed the surgery to amputate her leg.
+Dr. Didier performed the surgery to amputate her leg, putting the final piece of her rescue/life saving puzzle into place.
+As of this date, the rescue has spent over $16,500 to save this girl’s life.
+And you know what?
+That monster of an owner was wrong… Annie IS WORTH IT!
 Since the amputation, Annie has FINALLY been free to run and play like she wants to!
 She is no longer in pain.
 She is no longer suffering.
 She didn’t miss a beat, really.
 She was up and RUNNING within 12 hours!

 Annie’s story is one of immense suffering, heartbreak, struggle, fear, and anger (on my part).
 But her story is also one of immense love, strength, forgiveness, determination, perseverance, and community support.
 All of this wrapped up into one little dog with a will to live like nothing we have ever seen!